 -

-A Study to Evaluate Intrathecal Autologous Adipose-derived Mesenchymal Stromal Cells for Amyotrophic Lateral Sclerosis
+A Study To Evaluate Intrathecal Autologous Adipose-derived Mesenchymal Stromal Cells For Amyotrophic Lateral Sclerosis

 The purpose of this study is to determine the safety and efficacy of intrathecal treatment delivered to the cerebrospinal fluid (CSF) of mesenchymal stem cells in ALS patients every 3 months for a total of 4 injections over 12 months.
 Mesenchymal stem cells (MSCs) are a type of stem cell that can be grown into a number of different kinds of cells.
 In this study, MSCs will be taken from the subject's body fat and grown.
 CSF is the fluid surrounding the spine.
 The use of mesenchymal stem cells is considered investigational, which means it has not been approved by ...